A Year After Deadly Mexico Quake, Corruption, Negligence And Forgotten Victims Remain

 While most have moved in with family, about 100 people like Padilla continue to live in makeshift camps outside the complex.

 "Pain, disaster, it has united us," Angel Fuentes Martínez says.
-In the wake of the disaster, the 50-year-old former customs official left his job to organize his neighbors at the housing project.
+In the aftermath of the disaster, the 50-year-old former customs official left his job to organize his neighbors at the housing project.
 "We feel like a family that has come together to support each other through the worst possible thing."

 But the prevailing sentiments in these makeshift shelters are still anger and desperation.
 That's especially the case for Padilla, who spent decades as a public servant and now feels abandoned by the government.